-All right, we’ll look into the getting the correct details for that and see if we can just link to it.
+All right, we’ll look into getting the correct details for that and see if we can just link to it.

 Yeah, she’s great.

 Yeah.
-So that’s really important.
+So that’s important.
 That’s, again, one of the things that there seems to be so much happening, especially in the rehab space that I’ve been involved in.
-And the people that I know that have been to rehab is that there’s no real discussion in about nutrition, and you kind of tend to be fed hospital food, especially when you’re in there full time.
+And the people that I know that have been to rehab is that there’s no real discussion about nutrition, and you kind of tend to be fed hospital food, especially when you’re in there full time.

 Isn’t that crazy?
-Like what is that about and it’s terrible, and it’s not It’s like feeding our kids crap.
+Like what is that about it’s terrible, and it’s not It’s like feeding our kids crap.
 Why do we do that?

 I agree.
-I that’s one of my pet peeves.
+That’s one of my pet peeves.
 And what’s funny about that is my business partner and wife revamped a school system in Arizona.
 So she and then proved on paper that you could do that and do it cheaper.
 So kills me when I walk into the hospital and they’re feeding people garbage when it’s not necessary.

-And I think that you’re kind of work is the example for other people to follow about how to go about rehabilitating somebody and how to include the patient in the process the whole entire time.
+And I think that you’re kind of work is an example for other people to follow about how to go about rehabilitating somebody and how to include the patient in the process the entire time.
 That’s what we need.
 We need to be included. not treated as another bloody person who needs to fix something.

 You’re just the stroke patient.
 Come on, you’re just the old stroke patient.
 That’s your name.
-No I hate that stuff.
+No, I hate that stuff.
 I agree.
 Thank you very much for noticing.

 I don’t that’s a really tough question.
 I’m not sure it’s That that was a turning point.
-As far as that goes, it made me more get interested and take my interest in the brain and balance because I was developing a balanced program.
+As far as that goes, it made me more interested and take my interest in the brain and balance because I was developing a balanced program.
 And I did it more with PT.
 And it got me out of being an administrator.
 So I was running a home health company at the time.
 So I decided to go back into seeing patients, but I don’t remember how it all played out.
 Because I’m always doing a million things.
 So I don’t know.
 But maybe.

 Just from a motivational point of view.
-It’s somebody that’s close to you, who you love who you really want to help.
+It’s somebody close to you, who you love who you want to help.
 And I know that you, really want to help all your clients and your patients, but still, you know that thing to help your sister seems like it’s a really big cause.